 5 PAINTING TIPS TO MAKE YOUR ROOM LOOK EVEN BETTER!

-2. Take off all light sockets, light fixtures, and door knobs.
 Sure you could tape around these things but it’s so much easier to just take them off.
-Plus if you ever change fixtures you’ll have a paint line and have to touch-up.
+Plus if you ever change fixtures you’ll have a paint line and have to touch up.

-3. Tape down the plastic covering.
-We got plastic covering from Sherwin-Williams and taped it onto the floors.
+We got a plastic covering from Sherwin-Williams and taped it onto the floors.
 This helped from getting paint on our pretty hardwood.

 After three coats, the Iced Mocha looked great!
 I’m so happy with how it turned out.
 The color is very warm and inviting and I think it’ll be so cozy for an office.